Bio

 Amrita Singhal is based in Berkeley, California.
-She had the good fortune to study drawing and art history with the brilliant and reclusive painter Louise Smith who was a contemporary of the Bay Area Abstract Expressionists (Diebenkorn, Park, Bischoff et al.) and a one time student of Hans Hoffman, Erle Loran and Margaret Peterson O’Hagan.
+She studied drawing and art history with the brilliant and reclusive painter Louise Smith who was a contemporary colleague of the Bay Area Abstract Expressionists (Diebenkorn, Park, Bischoff et al.) and a one time student of Hans Hoffman, Erle Loran and Margaret Peterson O’Hagan at UC Berkeley.
 Two of Amrita’s paintings are in the permanent collection of the UC Berkeley Art Museum (BAM).
 She has painted a Berkeley Public Works Art mural for Meyer Sound and regularly exhibits her work in solo and juried group shows.
-Amrita is currently producing one of her painting series in virtual reality and as an immersive exhibit.
+Amrita is also creating a series of immersive works, blending traditional painting techniques with cutting-edge technology.
+Her exploration into virtual reality and digital immersives as a medium will offer an exciting dimension to her artistic vision, inviting viewers to experience her work in new and dynamic ways.

 Statement